 And soon crammed in his own name in the Memphis company name.
 Pepper Tanner was a barter company, swapping jingles and music libraries against air time or whatever goods.

-More and more radio id jingles are going to be the target of the company by then.
+More and more radio id jingles are going to be the target of the company.

 And Pepper Tanner’s going to be a growing name.

-There are no known photos of the Pepper Sound studios of a later date, but they used this mixing console by Spectra Sonics in 1965.
+There are no photos available of the Pepper Sound studios in the heigh days of the sixties, but they used this mixing console by Spectra Sonics in 1965.

 Here’s one seen from the Ardent Studio’s in Memphis in 1970

-We know that as Welton H. Jetton, the chief engineer of Pepper Sound Studio bought some and developed his own Audiotronic mixing consoles from that.
+We know that as Welton H. Jetton, the chief engineer of Pepper Sound Studio bought some for Pepper too, and he developed his own Audiotronic mixing consoles from that.

 The Audiosonic 501 became an industry standard, shaping the sound of Stax in memphis too.